-Another suggestion for SFY 2024 UPWPs is to look for ways to make the planning process more inclusive to members of historically underrepresented groups.
-WWVMPO/SRTPO is updating the public participation plan and will be updating the strategies to include a target outreach to underrepresentative groups such as minority, low-income, and limited English proficiency population.
+Another suggestion for SFY 20245 UPWPs is to look for ways to make the planning process more inclusive to members of historically underrepresented groups.
+WWVMPO/SRTPO is updatingcompleted the public participation plan in SFY 2024 and will be updating the it included strategies to include a target outreach to under\representative groups such as minority, low-income, and limited English proficiency population.